Ben-Stacey/Texted-Based-Game/MayorScript.md

 		If you can take him down, I would really appreciate that, can you do it?
 			Yes
 				Awesome, he is north of here.
 		They sit in giant nests, be careful they are an unpredictable beast …
 		…
 		…
 		After walking for a while, I came across a steep mountain side I look to the top where I can see a nest on the edge of a cliff They only way to get to it is to climb up the cliff Which arm should we move to climb the cliff?
 		Left
 			Oh no, you fell to your death
 		Right
 			Which leg should we move to climb the cliff?
 				Left
 					Which arm should we move to climb the cliff? left
 							Oh no, you fell to your death
 						Right
 								Which leg should we move to climb the cliff?
 									Left
 										Wow, that was high
 										I can see the basilisk sitting in its nest
 							I slowly sneak up to the edge of the nest as I pull out my bow Should I shoot close or far?
 15hp
 								Close * 2 damage
 									You missed try again
 									-2 hp if miss
 								Far * 1 damage
 									Hit (-5hp)
 									Repeat until dead

 									Right
 										Oh no, you fell to your death
 				right
 					Oh no, you fell to your death
 no
 	No
 		Try again

+# troll
 Fighting Sam the troll

+# troll crafting
 Add the troll skin to my shield so it is fireproof

+# castle invading and knights battle

+# final dragon
 Congrats Camantha you beat the Ben the dragon